OpenPeerPower/operating-system/Documentation/partition.md

 Enter "yes" to confirm the operation.
 This will prepare the disk, however, the actual move will be running on next reboot.
-Once complete, the external drive will contain the data and will need to be plugged in to successfully boot Home Assistant OS.
+Once complete, the external drive will contain the data and will need to be plugged in to successfully boot Open Peer Power OS.